 - 1. Place the I/O board on the palm-rest and keyboard assembly. - 2.
-Align the screw hole on the USB Type-C port bracket with the screw hole on the system board. - 3.
-Connect the screw (M2x4) that secures the USB Type-C port bracket to the system board. - NOTE: Ensure to connect IO marked side of the I/O-board cable to the I/O daughter board and the side marked MB to the system board. - 4.
-Connect the I/O-board cable to the connector on the system board and I/O board.
+Connect the screw (M2x4) that secures the I/O board to the palm-rest and keyboard assembly. - 3.
+Align the screw hole on the USB Type-C port bracket with the screw hole on the system board. - 4.
+Connect the screw (M2x4) that secures the USB Type-C port bracket to the system board. - 5.
+Connect the I/O-board cable to the connector on the system board and I/O board. - (i) NOTE: Ensure to connect IO marked side of the I/O-board cable to the I/O board and the side marked MB to the system board.